 Royal’s Tribal Healing Point of Contact

-Please contact Chapter 5 Recovery’s Tribal Addiction Specialist, Melissa Hood, for additional information and assistance in entering our addiction treatment programs.
+Please contact Chapter 5 Recovery’s admissions team for additional information and assistance in entering our addiction treatment programs.

 You can also expedite the admissions process by filling out the form below, which directly sends your information to Melissa in the Tribal Healing department.
 In doing so, we will expedite the verification of your insurance so that she can start your entrance into our treatment program.